fzxgao/fomo/README.md

 - Scroll acceleration for fast slicing
 - Fully functional over secure shell with X11 forwarding
 - Picking mode with custom plane resampling
+- PAST - Pick and Align (at the Same Time)
+- Estimation of helical parameters and subboxing
 - Modular architecture for easy extension

 ## Installation